A Guide to survival for vegetarians visiting Italy

 Pasta with tomato sauce is an easy and always available vegetarian option, but if you feel like something with more of a kick, try penne all’ arrabbiata (spicy) or a pasta alla puttanesca but, in this case, make sure they make the anchovies-free version of it (chopped chili peppers, black pepper, olives, capers, diced tomatoes and oregano).

-Pasta cacio e pepe (with cheese and pepper) is a Roman specialty and is a good option.
+Pasta cacio e pepe (with cheese and pepper) is a Roman specialty and is a good option if you do not mind rennet.
 You can also look for gnocchi or ravioli stuffed with cheese and vegetables.

 Farro soups are particularly popular, and you can also opt for bean soups, but make sure they don’t have any pork or maiale.
 Minestrone does not contain meat, but could be made with meat stock, so check with your waiter.